Expertise

 Understanding Neutralizing Antibody Assays

-Advancements in understanding immune responses to biologics highlight the importance of assessing ADA impact on drug safety, exposure, and pharmacological activity.
-Immunogenicity assays are designed to detect polyclonal antibody responses, employing a two-step strategy involving screening and confirmatory immunoassays (detecting binding ADAs) and subsequent assays for ADA characterization.
-NAb assays, conducted through cell-based or non-cell-based methods, assess the impact of detected ADAs on drug biological activity.
+Advancements in understanding immune responses to biologics highlight the importance of assessing NAb ADA’s impact on drug safety, exposure, and pharmacological activity.
+Immunogenicity assays, such as neutralizing antibody titer assays, play a pivotal role in this assessment.
+Immunogenicity assays are designed to detect polyclonal antibody responses, employing a two-step strategy involving screening and confirmatory immunoassays (detecting binding ADAs) and subsequent assays for NAb ADA characterization.
+Incorporating neutralizing antibody testing into drug development and clinical monitoring processes is essential for optimizing therapeutic outcomes and ensuring patient safety.
+In particular, cell based NAb assays, conducted through cell-based and non-cell-based methods, play a pivotal role in evaluating the impact of detected NAb ADAs on drug biological activity.
+Development and validation of cell based neutralizing antibody assays are critical to assess the therapeutic’s efficacy and safety profile accurately.

 Strategy for Selecting NAb Assay Formats: